chrisnajman/loader/README.md

 as the former triggered a console error:

-> Uncaught DOMException: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.
+> Uncaught DOM Exception: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.